krgko/learning-blockchain/README.md

 - **Merkle Tree (data structure)** - use to check correctly of transaction in block and make sure that does not modified (a.k.a checksum) - some blockchain generate hash from merkle root

 - **Maniplate the chain** the blockchain does not allow to modify some data on the chain and the chain will invalid
+- **Blockchain verification** It use hash that calculate each block this will ensure that chain cannot manipulated

 ## Important note